-The Camp Nou football stadium is also nearby, and if you are visiting Barcelona to see a football match, a concert at the Palau de Sant Jordi or take part in a sporting event such as the Barcelona Marathon, then Sants would be a convenient area to stay.
+The Camp Nou football stadium is also nearby.
+If you visit Barcelona to see a football match, a concert at the Palau de Sant Jordi, or take part in a sporting event such as the Barcelona Marathon, Sants would be a convenient area to stay.

 Main attractions in the Sants Montjuïc district